quixio/quix-streams/docs/connectors/sinks/postgresql-sink.md

 ### Delivery Guarantees

-PostgresSink provides at-least-once guarantees, meaning that the same records may be written multiple times in case of errors during processing.
+PostgreSQLSink provides at-least-once guarantees, meaning that the same records may be written multiple times in case of errors during processing.

 ## Configuration

-PostgresSink accepts the following configuration parameters:
+PostgreSQLSink accepts the following configuration parameters:

 - `host`: The address of the PostgreSQL server.
 - `port`: The port of the PostgreSQL server.